 The game teaches tactical strategy to make lines before the other players do.
 Kids can also learn spatial recognition, planning, and problem-solving from this game to assist in all areas of learning.
 By now, most kids have mastered color and shapes but these offer more solidification of these skills with a family game perfect for young and old alike.

 Sequence for Kids is perfect for kids who have issues reading and just need a way to play without any stress.
 Not only is the game affordable but it’s also fun and perfect for the whole family.
 Mind you, children ages 3 to 6 will enjoy the most with up to 4 players at a time.

-The exciting strategy game helps children learn logical thinking skills all with a classic game parents will know.
+The exciting strategy game helps children learn logical thinking skills all with a classic game that parents know.
 Moreover, the game comes with a board, cards, chips, and complete instructions.
 The board has fun pictures kids will love and ask to play again and again.

-Monopoly Junior is a junior spin-off of the beloved adult board game.
+Hasbro’s Monopoly Junior is a junior spin-off of the beloved adult board game.
 Kids can learn to play this classic game at a scaled-down level meant for little kids.
 With only one-dollar bills children can easily calculate how to buy a property and become a Monopoly owner of properties.
 It also includes fun little pieces to engage kids and imagination.

 Use this game as a precursor to the original Monopoly game as kids grow their skills with the simplistic gameplay to prepare for the full version later.
 The junior version cuts down gameplay to a child level and a child length of time.
 This game is a perfect introduction to the classic board game that teaches important skills like buying, selling, trading, and math.

 The Wildcraft! is a wonderful learning game unlike any other on the market and it’s the right choice for someone who loves nature and plants.
 The classic board style offers a cooperative game that is easy for even young players as reading isn’t a requirement to play.